 Locating information on the internet presents its own special problems, and while this guide is presented as an aid in this process, do not hestitate to contact the Reference Desk for more personalized help if you have difficulty finding what you need.

 Patents are the way that new devices, processes, and even engineered organisms, are protected so that their inventors can profit from their development.
 Below are some links to basic patent information.
-For more detailed help, consult the librarians in the government documents department at the San Antonio Central Public Library.
-If you are not in San Antonio, the US Patent Office provides this listing of other libraries serve as resource centers.
+The closest Patent/Trademark Resource Center is in Austin, at the UT Engineering Library.

 Scientific research, and engineering marvels, can't exist without precise measurements.